trapexit/mergerfs/mkdocs/docs/faq/technical_behavior_and_limitations.md

 A FUSE based solution has all the downsides of FUSE:

-- Higher IO latency due to the trips in and out of kernel space
+* Higher IO latency due to the trips in and out of kernel space (though now minimized with passthrough IO)
-- Higher general overhead due to trips in and out of kernel space
+* Higher general overhead due to trips in and out of kernel space
-- Double caching when using page caching
+* Double caching when using page caching
-- Misc limitations due to FUSE's design
+* Misc limitations due to FUSE's design

 But FUSE also has a lot of upsides:

-- Easier to offer a cross platform solution
+* Easier to offer a cross platform solution
-- Easier forward and backward compatibility
+* Easier forward and backward compatibility
-- Easier updates for users
+* Easier updates for users
-- Easier and faster release cadence
+* Easier and faster release cadence
-- Allows more flexibility in design and features
+* Allows more flexibility in design and features
-- Overall easier to write, secure, and maintain
+* Overall easier to write, secure, and maintain
-- Much lower barrier to entry (getting code into the kernel takes a lot of time and effort initially)
+* Much lower barrier to entry (getting code into the kernel takes a lot of time and effort initially)